 Today, Byron Shire is also home to many indigenous people from a variety of communities from around the country.

-Find out more about our indigenous communities.
+Find out more about our Aboriginal and Torres Strait Islander community

 We are a well known tourist destination, attracting over 1 million visitors annually.
-The main source of revenue for the Shire is tourism, approximately $380 million in 2011.
-Tourism has a significant impact on a range of industries in the Shire, such as retailing, health facilities and spas, accommodation, restaurants and cafes, transportation and construction.
+The main source of revenue for the Shire is tourism, about $380 million in 2011.
+Tourism has a significant affect on a range of industries in the Shire, such as retailing, health facilities and spas, accommodation, restaurants and cafes, transportation and construction.
 Agriculture and related value-added and creative industries are also important areas of activity in the region.